-The Center for Law and Military Policy is a think tank dedicated to strengthening the legal protections of those who serve the nation in uniform.
+The Center for Law and Military Policy is a nonprofit think tank dedicated to strengthening the legal protections of those who serve our nation in uniform.

-Led by Dwight Stirling, a law professor and reserve JAG officer, the CLMP seeks to change policies that harm everyday service members.
-The Co-Founder and former CEO of Veterans Legal Institute, Mr. Stirling has seen first-hand just how vulnerable military personnel are, particularly the rank and file who enlist directly out of high school.
+Led by Dr. Dwight Stirling, a law professor and reserve JAG officer, the CLMP seeks to change policies that harm everyday service members.
+As the co-founder and former CEO of Veterans Legal Institute, Dr. Stirling has seen first-hand just how vulnerable military personnel are, particularly the rank and file who enlist directly out of high school.
 Yet while these brave men and women risk their lives keeping America free, their own rights are often ignored or even discarded altogether.
 This is not right.
 Serving in uniform should not make a person a second-class citizen.

 The Journal for Law, Policy, Military Affairs - The JLPMA is an online-only law journal that addresses the legal and policy issues facing service members and veterans.
 The only independent academic platform for military-related scholarship, the JLPMA's objective, unbiased articles are grounded in reflection, thoughtfulness, and reform.
 To view, click here.

-On Point - On Point is an online platform for the discussion of issues facing military service members and veterans.
+Sound Off - Sound Off is an online platform for the discussion of issues facing military service members and veterans.
 To view, click here.